 There are three parties involved in a trust: the settlor who establishes the trust, the trustees who administer the trust, and the beneficiaries who will benefit from the trust.
 In the case of a pension scheme, the employer (the settlor) establishes the trust and the trustees hold the pension fund assets for the beneficiaries.

 Subject to the scheme's rules, the beneficiaries may include a variety of people.
-Please click the link from Money Helper to get a better understanding of who these are:
+Please click the link from the Government website to get a better understanding of who these are:

 There are also circumstances in which the employer can be classed as a beneficiary in the wider context.
 In a final salary scheme funded on a balance of cost basis, the employer can benefit from good investment performance by paying lower (or no) contributions.
 The employer may also be entitled under the rules to any surplus on winding up.